polkadot-developers/polkadot-docs/polkadot-protocol/glossary.md

 The communication overhead for such systems is `O(n²)`, where `n` is the number of nodes (participants) in the system.

+### Preimage

+A preimage is the data that is input into a hash function to calculate a hash.
+Since a hash function is a [one-way function](https://en.wikipedia.org/wiki/One-way_function){target=\_blank}, the output, the hash, cannot be used to reveal the input, the preimage.

 ## Call

 In the context of pallets containing functions to be dispatched to the runtime, `Call` is an enumeration data type that describes the functions that can be dispatched with one variant per pallet.
 A `Call` represents a [dispatch](#dispatchable) data structure object.